 The most common complaint of accessing finance was the amount and type of proof required for their application.
 Some also commented on the difficulty and length of the process, which leads to escalated stress and delay in payment.

 Experiencing of accessing information (1/2)

 - Amount / type of proof required

 - Difficult / lengthy process

-- Worked well / simple

 - Lack of information / clarity